adrianbacceli/Knowledge_Management/content/Cloud/Google Cloud Security.md

 Granting external identities access to your cloud environment.
 Like using SSO.
 It is recommended to allow MFA to users using federation.

+# 🧱 Firewall best practices
+Here are a few best practices you can apply when using firewalls:
+* Always use the principle of least privilege.
+When creating firewall rules, only allow necessary traffic to traverse the network.
+* Use hierarchical firewall policies, which will allow your organization to apply firewall policies to the organization and folder levels.
+Invoking hierarchical policy structure promotes consistency across organizational resources and the firewalls that protect them.
+* If your organization isn’t using their CSP’s firewall service, choose a FWaaS solution developed by a company that tailors their product to the specific CSP’s environment.
+There are many companies that provide FWaaS solutions to organizations.